15 Top-Rated Small Towns in Virginia

 The town of Chincoteague is a small island on the Eastern shores of Virginia known for its wild ponies near the Chincoteague National Wildlife Refuge.
 You can take a tour to see the ponies in their natural environment and stop in the town to visit the Museum of Chincoteague, which tells more about the area and explains the stories behind these wild horses.

 Spend some time at the beach, and when you need a break from the sun visit the Assateague Lighthouse on the adjacent Assateague Island for the best views of the area.
-You can even walk to the top of the lighthouse during public hours.
+While the lighthouse is closed for climbs, you can still walk the grounds and get great photos of this iconic landmark.

 One of the best ways to enjoy this coastal town is without a time schedule.
 Stop into the boutique shops and small dining establishments that make up the community.
 Be sure to stop for an ice-cream cone at the Island Creamery, which has national recognition for its frozen treats.

-Another great visit in Chincoteague is the NANA Wallops Island Flight Facility Visitor Center, which has a free museum with exhibits and information behind some of the NASA rocket programs and missions.
-The Marina Bay Hotel & Suites is a local lodging option with a private deck looking over the marina.
+Another great visit in Chincoteague is the NANA Wallops Island Flight Facility Visitor Center, which has a free museum with exhibits and information about some of the NASA rocket programs and missions.

 Coeburn is pleasant to visit even if you do not take in the fantastic outdoor recreation that the area has to offer.
 The downtown is charming and artistic.
 You will notice pedestrian bridges, brick sidewalks to local restaurants, and antique lamp fixtures along the streets.